yodaluca23/Node-Unblocker/README.md

 This is my personal fork of [nFriedly](https://github.com/nfriedly)'s [NodeUnblocker.com](https://github.com/nfriedly/nodeunblocker.com).
 All rights go to him.</br>
 ### Changes
 1. Completly Redid the main website code and GUI (Thanks to [Open AI](https://www.openai.com)'s "[ChatGPT](https://chat.openai.com)").
-2. If the user inputs a non URL (detected with common TLD's) then it will redirect to a Google search of the users input.
+2. If the user inputs a non-URL (detected with common TLDs) then it will redirect to a Google search of the user's input.
+3. Changed tab title to "Google" and changed the Favicon to [Google's Favicon](https://www.google.com/favicon.ico).
-3. Clearified some wording in the ReadME and the main website.
+4. Clarified some wording in the ReadME and the main website.

 ## Now with YouTube support (sort of)